-- No development approved by this permission shall be commenced until a detailed scheme and programme for the provision and implementation of surface water drainage works has been submitted to and approved by the Local Planning Authority.
-Such a scheme shall include a management plan of surface water drainage during the construction phase of the development and shall be implemented in accordance with the approved details and programme of implementation. - All boundary trees within and adjoining the development area should be protected for the duration of any future work following the guidelines in BS5837 (Trees in relation to construction).
-They should be fenced off to the outermost limit of their branches and no materials or equipment stored or dumped inside the fence. - A detailed landscaping scheme for the whole site including the retention of any existing landscape features and the indication of species, size and number of trees and/or shrubs to be planted shall be submitted to and specifically approved in writing by the Local Planning Authority prior to the commencement of the development and shall, following approval of such a scheme, be implemented in the first planting season following commencement of the development or at such other time as may be specifically approved in writing by the Local Planning Authority. - 11 No development shall commence until a detailed method statement for the removal/eradication of Japanese knotweed on the site has been submitted to and approved in writing by the Local Planning Authority.
+- 8 No development approved by this permission shall be commenced until a detailed scheme and programme for the provision and implementation of surface water drainage works has been submitted to and approved by the Local Planning Authority.
+Such a scheme shall include a management plan of surface water drainage during the construction phase of the development and shall be implemented in accordance with the approved details and programme of implementation. - 9 All boundary trees within and adjoining the development area should be protected for the duration of any future work following the guidelines in BS5837 (Trees in relation to construction).
+They should be fenced off to the outermost limit of their branches and no materials or equipment stored or dumped inside the fence. - 10 A detailed landscaping scheme for the whole site including the retention of any existing landscape features and the indication of species, size and number of trees and/or shrubs to be planted shall be submitted to and specifically approved in writing by the Local Planning Authority prior to the commencement of the development and shall, following approval of such a scheme, be implemented in the first planting season following commencement of the development or at such other time as may be specifically approved in writing by the Local Planning Authority by the Local Planning Authority for the development or at such other time as may be specifically approved in writing by the Local Planning Authority. - 11 No development shall commence until a detailed method statement for the removal/eradication of Japanese knotweed on the site has been submitted to and approved in writing by the Local Planning Authority.
 The method statement shall include proposed measures to prevent the spread of Japanese knotweed during any operations such as mowing, strimming or soil movement.
 It shall also contain measures to ensure that any soils brought to the site are free of the seeds/root/stem of any invasive plant covered under the Wildlife and Countryside Act 1981.
-Thereafter, the approved method statement shall be carried out. - Prior to any use of the access road by vehicular traffic, a visibility splay of at least 2.4 metres x 25 metres shall be formed and thereafter retained in perpetuity, either side of the centre line of the access road in relation to the nearer edge of the Heol Blaenhirwaun carriageway. - The access, visibility splays and turning area required, shall be wholly provided prior to any part of the development being brought into use, and thereafter shall be retained unobstructed in perpetuity.
-In particular, no part of the access, visibility splays, or turning area, is to be obstructed by non-motorised vehicles. - Prior to the occupation of any of the dwellings herewith approved, the required access roads and footways from the existing public highway shall be laid out and constructed strictly in accordance with the plans herewith approved, to at least the base course levels, and with the visibility splays provided. - The parking spaces and layout shown on the plans herewith approved shall be provided prior to any use of the development herewith approved.
+Thereafter, the approved method statement shall be carried out. - 12 Prior to any use of the access road by vehicular traffic, a visibility splay of at least 2.4 metres x 25 metres shall be formed and thereafter retained in perpetuity, either side of the centre line of the access road in relation to the nearer edge of the Heol Blaenhirwaun carriageway. - 13 The access, visibility splays and turning area required, shall be wholly provided prior to any part of the development being brought into use, and thereafter shall be retained unobstructed in perpetuity.
+In particular, no part of the access, visibility splays, or turning area, is to be obstructed by non-motorised vehicles. - 14 Prior to the occupation of any of the dwellings herewith approved, the required access roads and footways from the existing public highway shall be laid out and constructed strictly in accordance with the plans herewith approved, to at least the base course levels, and with the visibility splays provided. - 15 The parking spaces and layout shown on the plans herewith approved shall be provided prior to any use of the development herewith approved.
 Thereafter, they shall be retained, unobstructed, for the purposes of parking only.
 In particular, no part of the parking or turning facilities is to be obstructed by non-motorised vehicles.